Andrej730/bvhio/README.md

  ```

 ## Why and intention
-This libary is a side product of my master thesis, in order to extract conveniently local and world data features from a humanoid skeleton hierarchy.
-I could not find any libary that could do that, without bloat or the features I required for extraction or modification.
+This library is a side product of my master thesis, in order to extract conveniently local and world data features from a humanoid skeleton hierarchy.
+I could not find any library that could do that, without bloat or the features I required for extraction or modification.

 ## Notes
 - The package [spatial-transform](https://github.com/Wasserwecken/spatial-transform) is used as base object for joints and provides the most properties and methods.